The Bankrate promise

 What is home equity?

 Home equity is the portion of your home that you own outright.
-If your mortgage is paid off or you never had one, you have a 100 percent equity stake in your home.
+If your mortgage is paid off or you bought your home all in cash, you have a 100 percent equity stake in your home.
 Otherwise, your home equity is calculated by subtracting your mortgage balance from the home’s current market value.
 Say your home is worth $350,000 and you owe $150,000 on your mortgage.
 To determine your home equity, you would use the following calculation:

 If you’re looking to take out a home equity loan or home equity line of credit (HELOC), it’s good to know how much equity you have because lenders set borrowing amounts based on that equity.
 Generally, the more equity you have, the more money you can borrow.
 Knowing how to build equity in a home helps you create a valuable asset over time, and appreciates your overall net worth.